Noise pollution: Egypt

 In 2007, the Egyptian National Research Center found that the average noise level in central Cairo was 90 decibels and that the noise never fell below 70 decibels.
 Noise limits set by law in 1994 are not enforced.
 In 2018, the World Hearing Index declared Cairo to be the world's second-noisiest city.

 India

 Noise pollution is a major problem in India.
 The government of India has rules and regulations against firecrackers and loudspeakers, but enforcement is extremely lax.
 Awaaz Foundation is a non-governmental organization in India working to control noise pollution from various sources through advocacy, public interest litigation, awareness, and educational campaigns since 2003.
 Despite increased enforcement and stringency of laws now being practiced in urban areas, rural areas are still affected.

-The Supreme Court of India had banned playing of music on loudspeakers after 10pm.
+The Supreme Court of India had banned playing of music on loudspeakers after 10 p.m.
 In 2015, The National Green Tribunal directed authorities in Delhi to ensure strict adherence to guidelines on noise pollution, saying noise is more than just a nuisance as it can produce serious psychological stress.
 However, implementation of the law remains poor.